Buy a surfskate: How do I find the right surfskate?

-The young brand offers a super agile surf skate system from the Spanish mainland!
-The YOW Surf System is also available separately as Surfskate Upgrade for your Cruiser Skateboard.
+The young brand from Spain offers a super agile surf skate system!
+The YOW Surf Meraki System is also available separately as Surfskate Upgrade for your Cruiser Skateboard.

 Miller Surfskates is also a spanish brand from Cantabria with a Reverse Kin Pin Truck (XRKP) technology.
 The geometry of the truck works similarly to the Carver CX.
 4 truck.

 Also a surfskate brand from Spain.
 The Long Island LEAN Surfskate axle works in a similar way to the YOW Surf Meraki system.

 4. How do the Surfskate truck systems differ?